tahmidsadik/simple-db/README.md

 rust from here https://rustup.rs/.
 Then just clone the project and `cargo run` to run it.

 - `.tables` - prints list of tables with schema
 - `.data`   - prints all rows of all tables.
-Useful only for debugging
+Useful for debugging
 - `.exit`   - to exit